For LGBTQIA+ Organizations — In Awe · Sacred Transformation

 What about loss?+

 Loving Legacies is a complete companion for families navigating pregnancy loss, stillbirth, or the death of a baby.
 It includes reflective pathways for the bereaved person, partners, older children, and their community.
-It is part 2 inside In Awe, and offered freely as a standalone resource.
+Included as Part II inside In Awe, and also available independently because emotional support shouldn’t disappear when outcomes change.
+Loving Legacies is offered as a gift to families, and we’re building partnerships that will help keep it that way.

 What is the best next step?+